Kiuwan logo

 Multi-Factor Authentication (MFA): Double up on verification.
 This ensures that even if one security layer is breached, another stands guard.

-Data Encryption: Protect sensitive data at every step, whether it’s on the move or at rest.
+Data Encryption: Protect sensitive data at every step, whether on the move or at rest.

 Secure Configuration: Think of it as building a fortress.
-Turn off what’s not needed, raise the firewalls, and ensure settings are as stringent as possible.
+Turn off unnecessary features, raise the firewalls, and ensure the settings are as stringent as possible.

 Regular Updates and Patch Management: Software, much like our understanding of threats, evolves.
 Stay updated on current vulnerabilities and provide patches when needed.